Headscarf controversy in Turkey: Background

-Mustafa Kemal had the ambition to make Turkey a new modern Secular nation.
-In 1925, he removed Islam from the constitution and introduced a new Family Law modelled after the Swiss Family Law, and in the same year, he banned the traditional hat for men, the fez.

-Mustafa Kemal viewed modern clothing as an essential visual symbol of the new Secular nation and encouraged both women and men to wear modern fashion, but in contrast to his law against traditional wear for men, he never introduced a ban against the hijab.

-However, he appeared in public with his wife Latife Uşaki unveiled and arranged formal state receptions with dinner and dance were men and women could mingle, to encourage women to leave seclusion and adopt modern clothing, and in the mid 1920s, upper- and middle class Turkish women started to appear unveiled in public.
+Mustafa Kemal had the ambition to make Turkey a new modern secular nation.
+In 1925, the Turkish government introduced a new Family Law modelled after the Swiss Family Law, and in the same year, it banned Mahmud II's reformation hat for men to be Westernise, the fez.
+In 1928, the Turkish government removed the official religion provision from the constitution.
+Mustafa Kemal viewed modern clothing as an essential visual symbol of the new secular nation and encouraged both women and men to wear modern fashion, but in contrast to his law against traditional wear for men, he never introduced a ban against the hijab.
+However, he appeared in public with his wife Latife Uşaki unveiled and arranged formal state receptions with dinner and dance where men and women could mingle, to encourage women to leave seclusion and adopt modern clothing, and in the mid-1920s, upper- and middle class Turkish women started to appear unveiled in public.

 Banning of headscarves

-With a constitutional principle of official secularism, the Turkish government has traditionally banned women who wear headscarves from working in the public sector.
-The ban applies to teachers, lawyers, parliamentarians, and others working on state premises.
+The Turkish government had outlawed the wearing of headscarves by women who work in the public sector in 1982.
+The ban applied to teachers, lawyers, parliamentarians, and others working on state premises.
 The ban on headscarves in the civil service and educational and political institutions was expanded to cover non-state institutions.
 Female lawyers and journalists who refused to comply with the ban were expelled from public buildings such as courtrooms and universities.

-In the late 1970s and early 1980s, the number of university students wearing headscarves increased substantially and in 1984, the first widespread application of headscarf ban came into effect at the universities, but throughout the 1980s and 1990s, the ban was not uniformly enforced and many students were able to graduate.
-The headscarf ban in public spaces, including schools and universities (public and private), courts of law, government offices and other official institutions, is only for students, workers and public servants.
-Hence, mothers of pupils or visitors have no problems at all entering the primary schools, but they would not be able to work as teachers.
-Similarly, at the courts of law, the ban only involves judges, attorneys, lawyers and other workers.
-Wearing headscarves in photos on official documents like licenses, passports, and university enrollment documents are also prohibited.
-Universities and schools refused to register women students unless they submit ID photographs with bared hair and neck.
+In the late 1970s and early 1980s, the number of university students wearing headscarves increased substantially and in 1984, the first widespread application of the headscarf ban came into effect at universities, but throughout the 1980s and 1990s the ban was not uniformly enforced and many students were able to graduate.
+The headscarf ban in public spaces, including schools and universities (public and private), courts of law, government offices and other official institutions, was only for students, workers and public servants.
+Hence, mothers of pupils or visitors had no problems at all entering the primary schools, but they were not able to work as teachers.
+Similarly, at the courts of law, the ban only involved judges, attorneys, lawyers and other workers.
+Wearing headscarves in photos on official documents like licenses, passports, and university enrollment documents was also prohibited.
+Universities and schools refused to register women students unless they submitted ID photographs with bared hair and neck.

 A regulation dated 16 July 1982, specified that: the clothing and appearances of personnel working at public institutions; the rule that female civil servants' head must be uncovered.

 An interpretation of this law in 1997 extended the ban to the wearing of headscarves in all universities in Turkey.
-The debate over headscarves in universities has been the most contentious of all and has been an important element in the politics of Turkey since 2000.
+The debate over headscarves in universities was the most contentious of all and was an important element in the early 21st century politics of Turkey.